-Scuba Diving In the Egyptian Red Sea
+Scuba Diving in the Egyptian Red Sea

 I was nervous when I took my first breath through a diving regulator - and was even more so when I first dived in open waters - but my instructor and training had prepared me well.
-I shuffled clumsily forward in my flippers towards the edge of the jetty, and leapt into the ocean.
+I shuffled clumsily forward in my flippers towards the edge of the jetty and leaped into the ocean.
 I bobbed at the surface, and with the signal of my instructor, we began to descend.
 The weight on my shoulders soon eased as we slowly floated downwards, and I suddenly gazed upon a rainbow of colors!
 "This is why I constantly return to Sharm El Sheikh," fellow divers tell us, "it holds the most beautiful corals on Earth!"